We are excited to announce the following individuals will be joining us as Plenary Speakers

 He received the Scientist of the Month Award (1999), the Sigma-Aldrich Award (2005), the Korea Science Award in Chemistry (2006), the Star Faculty Award (2006), the National Science Achieving Excellence Award (2010), FILA Basic Science Award (2017), and Academic Excellent Prize in Korean Chemical Society (2018).

 His research activity has been focused on the excited-state properties and exciton dynamics of various π-conjugated systems.
 For this scientific subject, his scientific achievements has been selected as 100 National Research and Development Excellent Achievements and received the National Science and Technology Medals by Ministry of Science and ICT, Korea.
 He is a member of the editorial boards for Journal of Porphyrins and Phthalocyanines and The Journal of Physical Chemistry.

-Katsumasa Fujita is an Associate Professor of Applied Physics at Osaka University.
+Katsumasa Fujita is a Professor of Applied Physics at Osaka University.
 He received his BSc, MSc, and Ph.D. in Applied Physics in 1995, 1997, and 2000, respectively, from Osaka University.
 After an experience as a JSPS postdoctoral fellow at Kyoto Prefectural University of Medicine, he joined Osaka University as a faculty member in 2002 and started studies on super-resolution fluorescence microscopy, Raman microscopy, and their biological and medical applications.
-He was promoted to an associate professor of Applied Physics in 2007.

 Technische Universitat Wien